josefroslan/heartdisease/README.md

 These resources, libraries, and tools have played a crucial role in our project's development, and we are grateful for their contributions.

+## License
+- This dataset is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+- This allows for the sharing and adaptation of the datasets for any purpose, provided that the appropriate credit is given.